ps-developers-sandbox/GitHubFundamentals/01_02_Collaborate-on-ideas.md

 - __Optional:__ Only if time permits: Create a new chart and customize lyout, x-axis, group by, and y-axis.
 - __Optional:__ Only if time permits: View the workflows and enable all workflows that you want
 - __Optional:__ Add a draft Issue to the backlog and edit the values.
 Convert it to a real issue.

+## Summary

+In this part you've learn and practiced how to collaborate on ideas using GitHub Issues, Discussion, Wikis, Pages and Projects.